Recovery

 Why Now?
 Getting Sober Young

 What am I doing I thought to myself as I sat in that depressing room.
 Why am I here?
+Why am I getting sober?
 I’m only 21.
 I was about a month sober.
 46 days, as I had just graduated from my 45-day rehab.
-I was up at the ungodly...
+I...

 Recovery